National September 11 Memorial & Museum, New York

 9/11 Museum – underground galleries and exhibitions

-The underground galleries features four permanent exhibitions: the Memorial exhibition, the Historical exhibition and the Foundation Hall, as well as temporary and thematic exhibitions.
+The underground galleries feature four permanent exhibitions: the Memorial exhibition, the Historical exhibition, and the Foundation Hall, as well as temporary and thematic exhibitions.

 The Memorial exhibition, entitled In Memoriam, runs in the space between the Twin Towers’ footprints.

-Through a number of artifacts, models, personal objects, documents and audiovisuals, the exhibitions present the tragic events that occurred in the place, as well as their background, immediate aftermath and long-term consequences.
+Through many artifacts, models, personal objects, documents, and audiovisuals, the exhibitions present the tragic events that occurred in the place, as well as their background, the immediate aftermath and long-term consequences.